Testing Causality in Scientific Modelling Software: Causal Testing Framework

 \subsection{Causal Testing}

 Causal testing draws its main inspiration from CI, which focuses on the effects of \emph{interventions} on \emph{outcomes}.
 In this context, an intervention manipulates an input configuration in a way that is expected to \emph{cause} a specific outcome to change.
 Here, we refer to the pre-intervention input configuration as a \emph{control} and the post-intervention input configuration as a \emph{treatment}.
-A causal test case then specifies the expected causal effect of this intervention.
+A causal test case then specifies the expected change in outcome caused by this intervention (i.e. the expected causal effect).
 When phrased this way, causal tests bear a remarkable similarity to metamorphic tests, highlighting the fact that, at its core, metamorphic testing can be viewed as an inherently a causal activity.
 We explain this relationship further in Section~\ref{sec:metamorphic-relationship}.